0xShady/42_wizzard/README.md

 # 42_wizzard

-The set of tools you don't you don't know you need it.
+The set of tools you don't know you need it.
 </br>

 ## Installiation